 As ridiculous as it sounds, I’ve seen church leadership teams behave just as insanely.
 I’ve seen church leadership teams risk the church’s future by fighting in the midst of challenges that demand teamwork and sacrifice from all involved.
 It’s when everything is going well, or when the church is in the midst of a major transition or God-challenge that Satan often creates a dust-up…when the most damage can happen.
-Rather than recognize the stakes and the spiritual warfare at play, the flesh takes over, people get hurt, and the congregation gets the bill for years to come.
+Rather than recognize the stakes and the spiritual warfare at play, the flesh takes over, people get hurt, and the congregation gets the emotional or financial bill for years to come.
 It’s often on Everest that churches begin to die.

 I will say there is more fighting in the flatlands.
 Churches not trekking anywhere fight over the leftover grits and water.
 However, churches fighting on Everest are risking death and the well-being of all who depend on them.
 They are tempting God who called them to that journey.